Team-Rabl/.github/profile/README.md

 - Group Messaging

 # Frontend
-* React: Has been discussed, and seems to be the current planned implementation for Desktop application via Electron, likely web version as well if a web version is desired to be released.
-Dioxus is a "React like" Rust frontend framework that would give lower level control, allowing for more targeted desktop development.
-Seems like potentially a good option, but needs research.
+* React: In development, using NextJS.
+Final implementation framework to be decided.
+* Dioxus: In development.
+Final implementation framework to be decided.
 * NextJS: Being investigated for use in desktop app development.
 * SCSS: Has been mentioned as being familiar to some of us, simple to learn/use.
 Tailwind: Maybe?
 As a better alternative to Bootstrap?
 (If we need it?
 Hand made SCSS may be enough?)